QuantGen/BGData/README.md

 # Memory Mapped Matrices and Data-Structures for Genomic Data for R

 ## Description
 Genetic data can be very large and holding data in RAM is often not feasible.
 One approach to overcome this restriction are [memory mapped files](http://en.wikipedia.org/wiki/Memory-mapped_file) that store the actual data on the hard drive and only read in smaller chunks when they are needed.

 The [ff package for R](http://cran.r-project.org/web/packages/ff/index.html) implements memory mapped arrays and provides a very fast implementation of indexing operations, which allows accessing cells of the array almost at the same speed as accessing those cells in a regular matrix object that is held in RAM.
 However, with `ff` the array size is limited to the size of an integer; with genomic data we often exceed this.

-We are therefore developing new classes (`RowLinkedMatrix` and `ColumnLinkedMatrix`) which are essentially collections of `ff` objects.
-In these classes we distribute a matrix either by rows (`RowLinkedMatrix`) or columns (`ColumnLinkedMatrix`) into multiple `ff` objects.
-We have developed indexing and many other methods that allow the user to deal with these objects as if they were regular matrices.
-In addition we have developed methods that can take `RowLinkedMatrix` or `ColumnLinkedMatrix` as input to compute genomic relationship matrices, etc.
+We therefore developed a new package [`LinkedMatrix`](https://github.com/QuantGen/LinkedMatrix) and two new classes `RowLinkedMatrix` and `ColumnLinkedMatrix` that combine several matrix-like objects into a data structure that acts like a regular matrix.
+This package is used to overcome the limitations of `ff` by linking multiple `ff` objects together, either by columns (`ColumnLinkedMatrix`) or by rows (`RowLinkedMatrix`).

-The classes `ColumnLinkedMatrix` and `RowLinkedMatrix` were designed to hold genotype data.
-The class `BGData` contains three slots `@geno`, `@pheno` and `@map`, and can be used to hold GWAS data.
+The `BGData` package contains a data structure `BGData` that holds genotypes in the `@geno` slot, phenotypes in the `@pheno` slot, and additional information in the `@map` slot.
+In addition, we have developed several methods that operate on this data structure, for example to compute genomic relationship matrices, etc.

 ![Conceptual Diagram](https://docs.google.com/drawings/d/1m2bV3-woWrO9F9_RXxw30FlzUORXzcnaIPJUlxc-MMk/pub?w=739&h=559)